 - Youngtown: 3.0 percent

-Although they are not located within Maricopa County, many people in the following cities and towns in Pinal and Gila Counties live or work or play in the Phoenix area, since they are very close.
+Although they are not located within Maricopa County, many people in the following cities and towns in Pinal and Gila Counties live, work or play in the Phoenix area, since they are very close.

 However, the Maricopa County sales tax does not apply to transactions in these locations; instead, you'll need to apply the appropriate county taxes.